OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/migrating-data-from-octopus-2.6.5-2018.10lts.md

 ![](images/3964996.png)

-### Migrating the Built-in Octopus NuGet Package Repository {#MigratingdatafromOctopus2.6to3.x-PackageRepositoryMigratingthebuilt-inOctopusNuGetpackagerepository}
+### Migrating the built-in Octopus NuGet package repository {#MigratingdatafromOctopus2.6to3.x-PackageRepositoryMigratingthebuilt-inOctopusNuGetpackagerepository}

 If you use the built-in [Octopus NuGet repository](/docs/packaging-applications/package-repositories/index.md) you will need to move the files from your 2.6 server to your 2018.10 LTS server.
 The package files are not included as part of the backup.
 In a standard **Octopus 2.6** install the files can be found under `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server to `C:\Octopus\Packages`.
 Once the files have been copied, go to {{Library>Packages>Package Indexing}} and click the `RE-INDEX NOW` button.
 This process runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

-### Migrating Historical Data {#MigratingdatafromOctopus2.6to3.x-MaxAgeMigratinghistoricaldata}
+### Migrating historical data {#MigratingdatafromOctopus2.6to3.x-MaxAgeMigratinghistoricaldata}

 By default we migrate everything from your backup including all historical data.
 Learn about [minimizing migration time](minimize-migration-time.md).